 All together, frankly, the plaintiffs have pled a bunch of specific facts that, when piled up together, give off a pretty fishy smell at the pleading stage....
 Why would you pick Mr. Riggio's protégé and friend of 15 years to chair a committee to negotiate this?
 [T]here are multiple questions raised that cast out on their independence and cast out in my mind about the following.
 Would these directors have approved this transaction in this form if the owner of College Bookstores was anyone in the world other than Len Riggio?
 I don't want this cited back to me that Strine held you're necessarily not an independent director.
 What Strine held here is, in a very unusual situation, with a bunch of particularized facts pled, including business circumstances that bear explanation on a fuller record, that I'm not prepared to rule out the possibility that ties of personal friendship and long-standing business relationship influenced these directors to do something that strayed from what was best for the company and that they knew that.
+147

-141 that frame a written opinion.
-One prominent commentator described the independence analysis in Barnes & Noble as "driven by the substance of the underlying transaction.
+One prominent commentator for The New York Times described the independence analysis in Barnes & Noble as "driven by the substance of the underlying transaction.
 In other words, the test for independence in Delaware is in large part a 'fish' test where judges will apply the standard in a way that captures transactions that do not appear to be kosher."
-Such a "fish' test" test may well describe Barnes & Noble, but the leading precedents at the time were not applied in a way that focused on the substance of the underlying transaction.
+Such a "fish' test" test may well describe Barnes & Noble, but the leading precedents at the time did not examine director independence or interestedness due to potential personal liability in a way that combined the connections between directors and the substance of the underlying transaction.